bytefish/bytefish.de/blog/aspnetcore_rebac.md

 * `org2#member@alexander`
     * `alexander` is a `member` of `org1`

-We could build a Role-based Access Control upon the Google Zanzibar data model.
-And it's something, that's often done in these systems, as it's already been noted in Google's original paper ...
+We could build a Role-based Access Control upon the Google Zanzibar data model, something that's already been noted in Google's original paper ...

 > [...]
 A number of Zanzibar clients have implemented RBAC policies on top of Zanzibar’s namespace configuration language. [...]

-So using Role-based Access Control and Relationship-based Access Control is not a mutually exclusive decision.
-You can easily build a Role-based Access Control model upon the Google Zanzibar data model and combine it with Relationship-based Access Control... use what's best for your use case.
+So using Role-based Access Control and Relationship-based Access Control is by no means a mutually exclusive decision.
+You can easily build a Role-based Access Control model upon Relationship-based Access Control... use what's best for your use case.
+As for ASP.NET Core, I imagine protecting the `Controller` with Roles and have Fine-Grained Access Control on Service-Level using
+Relationships.

 ## What we are going to build ##

 We will build a small part of a Task Management System using ASP.NET Core and EntityFramework Core.
-The idea is to wrap the Check API and ListObjects API developed in the previous Google Zanzibar article with EntityFramework Core and integrate it into the ASP.NET Core pipeline.
+The idea is to wrap the Check API and ListObjects API, developed in the previous Google Zanzibar article, with EntityFramework Core and integrate it into the ASP.NET Core pipeline.

-At the end of this article we will have a RESTful API, that's authorizes a user using a Relationship-based Access Control, based on the Google Zanzibar data model.
-Here is the Swagger Overview.
+At the end of this article we will have a RESTful API, that's authorizes a user using a Relationship-based Access Control.
+We will see how to create the database, configure logging, run integration tests and use `.http` files for manual endpoint tests in Visual Studio.

+Here is the Swagger Overview for the final API Endpoints.

 <div style="display:flex; align-items:center; justify-content:center;margin-bottom:15px;">
     <a href="/static/images/blog/aspnetcore_rebac/swagger_endpoints.jpg">